cie6868/laravel-react-starterkit/README.md

 To compile once: `npm run dev`

 To use BrowserSync, `npm run watch` and it should serve on port `3000` on your `APP_URL`.

+Script lint issues will be fixed automatically when possible, so please `npm run dev` before committing changes.